 Given the geopolitical realignment that inevitably follows comprehensive energy agreements, the question remains: whose interests are strengthened with the termination of this project?
 Are Canadian interests served by shifting our reliance to actors whose interests may be incongruent with that of our own?
 Or more importantly, are continental security interest being served by a reliance on a multitude of sordid regimes for as much as 9.8 million barrels of petroleum products per day?

 These questions lead one to believe that the final judgment on the Keystone project is yet to come.
 Simply put, the salience of continental security matters and the strategic role of energy in the US economy make a significant shift in energy policy hard to comprehend.
 Together, TransCanada’s reputation (currently responsible for 59,000 kilometres of pipeline in North America) combined with the State Department’s assertion that the Keystone project would have a “degree of safety greater than any typically constructed domestic oil pipeline system” indicate that the cancellation of this project may, in fact, be more of a delay.

 State Department Environmental Impact Statement for the Proposed Keystone XL Project, How dependent are we on foreign oil?, NEB: Canada’s Energy Future to 2035, TransCanada Keystone Project, BP World Energy Report

-Disclaimer: Any views or opinions expressed in this newsletter are solely those of the authors and the news agencies and do not necessarily represent those of the Atlantic Council of Canada.
+Disclaimer: Any views or opinions expressed in this newsletter are solely those of the authors and the news agencies and do not necessarily represent those of the NATO Council of Canada.
 This newsletter is published for information purposes only.